allenjarvis/GOpatatap/Readme.txt

-To use Ruby method to screate a "song"
+To use Ruby method to create a "song"

 open Terminal, type: